uala/fiskaly-ruby/README.md

 ## Usage

-This project is a work in progress, documentation also coming soon :)
+This project is a work in progress, we're working on filling this `Usage` area too.
+In the maintime, you can check the doc here: https://rubydoc.info/github/twentymls/fiskaly-ruby/master

 ## Development